pavels/spektrum/README.md

 spektrum
 ==========

 UI improvements by SV8ARJ and SV1SGK.
+W.I.P.
 See below...

 Spektrum is spectrum analyzer software for use with [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr).